By Leo Babauta

 Here’s the thing: the Weston A. Price Foundation (WAPF) have been on a vendetta against soy (and on a campaign for meat and raw milk) for a couple decades now, and they have no solid evidence to back up their vendetta.
 They have lots of quasi-scientific evidence, lots of reasonable-sounding arguments, but if you look for solid proof, you won’t find any.
 They are not scientists, and have conducted no actual peer-reviewed studies of their own (that I know about).

 It’s amazing how many people have been influenced by WAPF’s wacky writings — whenever you read articles not only against soy, but about the myths of cholesterol or saturated fat (WAPF dangerously advocates a diet high in saturated fat), or about raw milk or meat, or about coconut oil and butter … it is based on the work of WAPF.
-WAPF has even influenced the writings of major writers as Gary Taubes and Michael Pollan.
+WAPF has even influenced the writings of major writers such as Gary Taubes and Michael Pollan.

 I’m not going to tell you to fill your diet with soy.
 I eat it moderately, like anything else, but am not afraid of it.
 What I am going to do is clear up some myths, and challenge those who disagree with me to show actual peer-reviewed studies (not articles by WAPF or that cite WAPF as their source).